Justin-s550/551-banking-system/README.md

 Michael Altamirano, email: maltamr@stevens.edu, Stevens ID: 20011442 <br>

 **Project Description:** <br>
 This project simulates a banking system with fraud detection.
 Users can create accounts, deposit, withdraw, and transfer money.
-The program analyzes transaction patterns to detect suspicious activity such as large transfers or repeated login attempts.
+The program analyzes transaction patterns and user login activity to detect suspicious activity such as large transfers or repeated login attempts.

+***Problem and Solution Approach***
+As financial fraud becomes more prevalent today, our program aims to provide users and providers of mobile banking applications a few ways to combat and identify fraudulent activity.
+Our program does this by utilizing the matplotlib library to visualize suspicious login attempts and the time they occured and flagging transaction amounts above a certain threshold amount as fraudulent which users can view in the program when selected.
+These are just a few ways we came up with to address the growing issue of financial fraud in the modern world.

 **Libraries Used** <br>
 - numpy